lacdacon/dc-poc/README.md

 4. **Set up environment variables**

-Create a `.env` file with the following:
+Create a `.env` file with the below information.
+This assumes you have set up previsouly a Weaviate instance where you can connect and create your vector data base.

 ```bash
 OPENAI_API_KEY=your_openai_api_key